BeepIsla/CSGO-MajorVotes/README.md

 # CSGO-MajorVotes v2

+**The votes "Ready for Match" and "Not Ready for Match" are switched around since one of the recent updates.
+Waiting for Valve to fix it, again.**

 This plugin is for 10man's, Tournaments, or whatever you want to use it for.
 I will never add thing like "Mapvote" or similar to it.

 **For issues add me on Discord: Felix#2343**